 The last untapper effect you have access to is Vizier of Tumbling Sands.
 This creature is rarely played as one in this particular deck.
 You instead want to Cycle this card to untap one of your permanents and cantrip, finding more gas to end the game.

-The deck is otherwise filled with lands, ways to find your Lotus Field like Sylvan Scrying, win conditions which consist of The One Ring, Wish and Underworld Breach, a few targeted hate cards like Veil of Summer and a bunch of cantrips that help find all the pieces you need.
+The deck is otherwise filled with lands, ways to find your Lotus Field like Sylvan Scrying, win conditions which consist of The One Ring, Wish and Underworld Breach, a few flexible cards like Lightning Bolt, and a bunch of cantrips that help find all the pieces you need.
 Here, we come full-circle from our introduction since Preordain makes this deck much more consistent than it was previously.

 Read More: Unexpected Wizards Synergy Revives Super Iconic MTG Staple!